 - Microsoft Certified Solutions Expert

 Accountants are required to gain certification in order to perform certain job duties.
 An accountant must complete 150 semester hours of college-level coursework to sit for the certification exam.
-Other occupations, such as HVAC technology, require certification in the proper handling of refrigerants.
+Students can pursue undergraduate and graduate degrees as well as certificates to obtain the needed credit hours.
+These programs include courses on auditing, financial reporting and taxation.

 Nearly all states require certification for nurses, including certified nursing assistants, registered nurses and advanced practice nurses.
 Certification may be required for hospital employees that perform diagnostic tests or operate high-tech equipment as well.
 These certifications generally last for 5 years and cover areas such as: